In Brief

 And here's what the Arminian version of this analogy really looks like: a person standing in a room with no wiring, no power plant, no electricity — flipping a switch and claiming credit when the lights come on.

-Your joy in that light — your gratitude, your love for that Savior — that's the most authentic response of your heart that could ever exist.
-The switch through which His salvation flows.
+And your joy in that light — your gratitude, your love for that Savior — flows through a rescue you did not commission.

 You walked into a dark room.
 Your hand found the wall.
 Your fingers found the switch.
 The light came on.
 And for a long time you thought your fingers did the important part.
 But now you know: someone else built the room, wired the walls, generated the power, and placed your hand on the switch before you knew it was there.
 The flip was real.
 The choice was yours.
 But the light — the light was always His.